MariiaDuk/e_commerce_analysis/README.md

 # E-Commerce Analysis (Pet Project)

 Hello!
-This is my first pet-project, so I'd be glad for your attention and feedback.
-And for a job-offer of course, cuz I’m looking for a job :)
+Welcome to my first data analysis pet project.
+I'd be glad for your attention and feedback.

 Goal of this project is to find growth opportunities for an online retail store.
 This includes finding problem points, points for potential growth and optimization of work.

 I used SQL (BigQuery) and Tableau for analysis.
-In this pet project, I got by with simple queries, but I can write more complex queries with JOINS, UNIONS, window functions, common table expressions, subqueries etc.
+For this pet project, I utilized fundamental SQL queries.
+However, I possess the skills to write more complex queries involving JOINS, UNIONS, window functions, common table expressions, subqueries, etc.

 ### Data Source

 Data Source: [Kaggle](https://www.kaggle.com/datasets/gabrielramos87/an-online-shop-business/data)
 Files: [sales.csv](https://github.com/MariiaDuk/e_commerce_analysis/blob/main/data/sales.csv)

-> **Description from original dataset**
+> * **Description from original dataset**
 >
 > This is a sales transaction data set of UK-based e-commerce (online retail) for one year.
 This London-based shop has been selling gifts and homewares for adults and children through the website since 2007.
 Their customers come from all over the world and usually make direct purchases for themselves.
 There are also small businesses that buy in bulk and sell to other customers through retail outlet channels.
 >